silentninjabee/Farlight84_iOS_SDK/README.md

 The provided dump was created using a modified version of the iOS_UE4Dumper available at https://github.com/MJx0/iOS_UE4Dumper.

 # Update Log:
+- 27/09/2023: New Season Game Update. v14.4.8.
+Update to Global Offsets and some minor offsets
 - 03/09/2023: Update to Global Offsets.
-New dump with the latest uploaded, teamid offset changed
+New dump with the latest uploaded, teamID offset changed
 - 01/09/2023: Update to Global Offsets.
 New dump with the latest uploaded.
 - 27/08/2023: Update to Global Offsets.
 New Major game update. majority of internal offsets are the same.
 Updated new global offsets.
 - 15/08/2023: Update to Global offsets, most other offsets appear the same.